 Some experts think that the increase in anxiety and depression is due to weaker ties within communities.
 In some places, it’s more unusual to know your neighbors than not.
 Technology has made it easier to develop friendships around the world.
 This may lead you to neglect relationships with the people who live near you.

 Another possibility is that society is more focused now on things like money, status, and other external goals.
 Even the high expectations we have — that you can do anything you want and that happiness is a choice — can lead to anxiety.
 No matter the underlying reasons for it, anxiety is a problem for many people, and if you’re one of them, we can help.

 The American Psychiatric Association (APA) published a poll that shows Americans’ anxiety levels are steadily increasing.
 Regardless of gender, age, or ethnicity, the poll reveals that Americans are anxious about health, safety, finances, relationships, and politics.
 If you have an anxiety disorder, you’re certainly not alone.

 What Treatments are Available for Anxiety Disorders?

 One of the first treatments for anxiety disorder is lifestyle modification.
 Eating a nutritious diet, exercising, and learning stress reduction techniques are positive steps to take regardless of your situation.
 However, they’re not usually sufficient for treating anxiety disorder.

+There are non-medication ways to rid anxiety.
+One of these ways is a holistic treatment called NAD amino acid therapy.
 NAD+ plays an important role in metabolism, as well as in many other critical bodily functions.
 It’s been studied as a potential treatment for several neurodegenerative conditions, including Parkinson’s disease, Alzheimer’s disease, and others.